-- 6. To advance citizenship and community development (including through the promotion of trade and commerce) and, in particular, among residents of the Operating Area; - 7.
-To advance the arts, heritage and culture; of all aspects of island and sea-going life, and - 8.
-To promote, establish, operate and/or support other similar schemes and projects which further charitable purposes; - 9.
+- 6. To relieve unemployment for the public benefit in such ways as may be thought fit, including assistance to find employment; - 7.
+To advance citizenship and community development (including through the promotion of trade and commerce) and; - 8.
+To advance the arts, heritage and culture; of all aspects of island and sea-going life, and - 9.
+To promote, establish, operate and/or support other similar schemes and projects which further charitable purposes; - 10.
 To act as an Academic Partner with UHI as Regional Strategic Body.

-animal and plant life, in the sea adjacent to the Shetland Islands and elsewhere;
+To promote, protect, conserve, rehabilitate and improve the marine environment, including its animal and plant life, in the sea adjacent to the Shetland Islands and elsewhere;